-This sequence (Figure 19) starts in the same way as the single READ from random location (Figure 17 on page 35).
+This sequence (Figure 19) starts in the same way as the single READ from random location (Figure 17).
 Instead of generating a no-acknowledge bit after the first byte of data has been transferred, the master generates an acknowledge bit and continues to perform byte READs until "L" bytes have been read.